coopy/pernilsson.io/pages/index.md

 ## Background

-I've been a professional software developer for 10 years.

 I've always been attracted to the immediately practical use of knowledge.
 I cut my teeth on the web by putting up simple websites usable by anyone, which to me was more interesting than diving into theoretical computer science and algorithm optimization.
 Perhaps that's why I chose to study the nascent field of interaction design in college.
-This is where I learned to put the user first, and that all the technology in the world can't help you, unless you're applying design thinking to the (right) problem.
+This is where I learned to put the user first, and that all the technology in the world can't help you unless you're applying design thinking to the (right) problem.

 After college, armed with an understanding of design's crucial importance to the success of any product or service, I began applying this knowledge to my software development practice.
+I've now been a professional software developer for 10 years.

 ## How I run digital teams.
 I lead multi-disciplinary teams building digital products.
 That's a mouthful.
 What does that entail?